Lake 227: Ecology

 Lake 227 is a freshwater lake.
 The ELA region is home to a variety of native fish, many of which are planktivorous.
-Fathead minnows, Fine-scale Dace, and Pearl Dace are all examples of fish that can be found in the lake.
+Fathead minnows, fine-scale dace, and pearl dace are all examples of fish that can be found in the lake.
 The presence of planktivorous fish reduces the relative abundance of larger zooplankton species in the lake, as species like the fathead minnow primarily feed on them.
-The fish populations in Lake 227 were removed in the 1990s, this resulted in a noticeable increase in the Chaoborus and daphnia populations, in the absence of predation.
+The fish populations in Lake 227 were removed in the 1990s, which resulted in a noticeable increase in the Chaoborus and Daphnia populations, in the absence of predation.
 The removal of fish from the lake negates the top-down effect that repressed larger species of zooplankton and aquatic larvae.

 Research

 The research in lake 227 is mainly focused on the effects of manipulated nutrients on the interrelated independent variables of microorganism activity and eutrophication.
 Lake 227 was home to the longest running experiment ever to take place in the ELA.